Slip bands in metals

 Slip bands or stretcher-strain marks are localized bands of plastic deformation in metals experiencing stresses.
 Formation of slip bands indicates a concentrated unidirectional slip on certain planes causing a stress concentration.
 Typically, slip bands induce surface steps (e.g., roughness due persistent slip bands during fatigue) and a stress concentration which can be a crack nucleation site.
-Slip bands extend until impinged by a boundary, and the generated stress from dislocations pile-up against that boundary will either stop or transmit the operating slip depening on its (mis)orientation.
+Slip bands extend until impinged by a boundary, and the generated stress from dislocations pile-up against that boundary will either stop or transmit the operating slip depending on its (mis)orientation.